 - HBF.
 Ultimate with GapSaver

-How do the health funds stack up on cost?
+How do Australian health insurers compare on cost?

-Medibank Victoria followed by HBF Western Australia and Bupa New South Wales offered the top three most expensive combined policies, with the cheapest three combined policies coming from ahm in the Northern Territory.
+HBF followed by Medibank and Westfund offered the top three most expensive combined policies, with the cheapest three combined policies coming from ahm in the Northern Territory.

-If you live in Northern Territory, you can also take advantage of the coountry's cheapest extras policy from HCF, which is available for $8.
-Westfund offer the next two cheapest policies at $9.97, which is available around the country.
-The most expensive extras policy in Australia comes from Medibank, which is available to NSW residents for $471.65.
+If you live in Northern Territory, you can also take advantage of the country's cheapest extras policy from HCF, which is available for $6.27.
+Mildura offers the next cheapest policies at $10.67, which is available around the country.
+The most expensive extras policy in Australia comes from GU health, at $154.99 a month.

 The table below is the average cost per state, across the various tiers of cover, of health insurance in Australia.

-Average cost of health insurance in Australia depending on the level of cover
+How does the cost of health insurance vary depending on the level of cover?

 |Level of cover||Combined||General Treatment||Hospital|